 - Dover Square Tennis Club, Dover Square, South Brighton (four courts)

 - Holdfast Bay Tennis Club, Williams Ave Glenelg East (two courts)

 - Kauri Parade Sporting Precinct corner Kauri Parade & Schofield Road, Seacliff (two courts)

 There are additional courts for hire located at: Kingston House Grounds, Cameron Avenue Kingston Park, please contact Marion Ryan on (08) 8296 9270 for hire of these courts.

 If you are a personal trainer looking to use one of our beautifu parks, reserves or beaches for personal training or group fitness sessions you are reqired to hold a valid personal training permit.
-Permits are valid for 12 months and trainers can apply to use up to three different areas in blocks of 2.5hours.
+Permits are available for 3 or 12 month periods and trainers can apply to use up to three different areas in blocks of 2.5hours.